-Coordinated Needs Management Strategy Database Review: Coordinated Needs Management Strategy (CNMS) Database Review The CNMS database indicates the validity of FEMA's flood hazard inventory.
+Coordinated Needs Management Strategy Database Review: Coordinated Needs Management Strategy (CNMS) Database Review.
+The CNMS database indicates the validity of FEMA's flood hazard inventory.
 Streams that are indicated as Unverified or Unknown in the database indicate that the information that developed the floodplain currently shown on the FIRMs is inaccessible or that a complete evaluation of the Critical and Secondary CNMS elements could not be performed.
-The L'Anguille Watershed stream coverage is not homogenous across the counties that intersect the basin.
+The Cache Watershed stream coverage is not homogenous across the counties that intersect the basin.
 The H&H analysis behind majority of the basin flood hazard information is dated and in need of an update.
-The current inventory within the watershed is approximately 615 miles.
-Of this mileage 142 miles is currently considered valid, mainly due to modernized inventory.
-The remaining mileage is a mixture of unverified and unknown mileage indicating that more than 75% of the existing inventory may require further review.
+The current inventory within the watershed is approximately 1,305 miles.
+Of this mileage approximately 52 miles is considered valid, having passed the seven critical element and ten secondary element criteria reviews that had been completed.
+The remaining mileage is listed as unverified mileage indicating that more than 96% of the existing inventory may require further review (Figure 3).